mei-friend/mei-friend.github.io/_docs/basic/import-export.md

 ### Open local file through file dialog

-By clicking `Menu --> Open file` (or pressing `CTRL + O` or `CMD + O` on macOS, see Fig.&thinsp;1), a file dialog window will open that allows you to select any file from your local file system.
+By clicking `Menu–>Open file` (or pressing `CTRL O` or `CMD O` on macOS, see Fig.&thinsp;1), a file dialog window will open that allows you to select any file from your local file system.
 All supported files will be handled as described above.
 There are separate menus for handling specific file types (musicXML, Humdrum kern, PAE and ABC); those file dialogs will filter by typical file ending.
 The functionality of these menu items is actually covered by the generic open file dialog; we have kept them in the file menu list to spell out the import capabilities to a new user.

 <figure class="figure">
     <div class="figure-title">Fig.&thinsp;1: mei-friend file menu list.</div>